Director of Lewis Center for Regional Policy Studies; Professor of Urban Planning

-Her recent projects include analyses of the residential location and travel behavior of young adults, the travel behavior of immigrants, the relationship between automobile ownership and employment outcomes among the poor, and predatory auto lending.
+Professor Blumenberg’s recent projects include analyses of trends in transit ridership, gender and travel behavior, low-wage workers and the changing commute, and the relationship between automobile ownership and employment outcomes among the poor.

 Professor Blumenberg was honored in 2014 as a White House Champion of Change for her research on the links between transportation access, employment, and poverty.

 Professor Blumenberg holds a bachelor’s degree in political science from the University of California, Berkeley, and a master’s degree and Ph.D. in urban planning from the University of California, Los Angeles.

 She teaches courses on planning history and theory, research design, poverty and inequality, transportation and poverty, and urban policy.

 1) Giamarino, Chris, Evelyn Blumenberg, and Madeline Brozen (forthcoming).
 “Who lives in vehicles and why?
 Understanding vehicular homelessness in Los Angeles,” Housing Policy Debate. https://doi.org/10.1080/10511482.2022.2117990